OsmanBytyqi/MachineLearning/README.md

 - **Advanced feature engineering**: Cyclical encoding of temporal features and frequency-based encoding of categorical variables substantially improved predictive power

 This project demonstrates that machine learning can achieve remarkable accuracy in predicting administrative fine amounts, providing valuable decision support for policy makers.
 The methodologies developed here can be extended to other regulatory domains, offering a framework for evidence-based policy formulation and enforcement strategy optimization.

+## Authors and Acknowledgments
+Project developed for academic and practical purposes by Urim Hoxha and Osman Bytyqi as part of the Machine Learning course at the University of Prishtina.